xmrack/OxBlocks/README.md

 # oxblocks

-oxblocks is a Monero block explorer.
-It reads a `monerod` node through RPC and serves two things: HTML pages for people, and a JSON API for programs.
-It is written in Rust.
+oxblocks is a Monero block explorer written in Rust.

 The explorer does not open the blockchain database.
 It holds no keys.
 It writes nothing to disk.
-For each request it asks the daemon, renders the answer, and forgets it.
+For each request it asks the daemon over RPC and renders the answer.

-The JSON API matches the API that xmrblocks serves, so existing clients work without changes.
+The JSON API matches the API that [xmrblocks](https://github.com/moneroexamples/onion-monero-blockchain-explorer) serves, so existing clients work without changes.

 ## Requirements